 This years event includes a total of 22 launch sites for the 7.5 tonnes of fireworks in an event that has promised us a "carpet of fireworks".
 The main viewing areas are at Kings Domain, Docklands, Flagstaff Gardens and Treasury Garden.
 Edinburgh Gardens is recommended as a a viewing location, with the council promising to make a better fist of clearing up afterwards this year!

 There is also the return of the family fireworks show in Yarra Park at 9.30pm, and also a 9pm show organised by Maribyrnong City Council in Footscray Park.

-There is also a popular gathering in Edinburgh Gardens that tends to attract large crowds from Yarra's many backpascker hostels, but in recent years this has been the source of some rowdy antisocial behaviour to the extent that the local council have announced that this year's event will be kept alcohol free.
+There is also a popular gathering in Edinburgh Gardens that tends to attract large crowds from Yarra's many backpacker hostels, but in recent years this has been the source of some rowdy antisocial behaviour to the extent that the local council have announced that this from now on the event will be kept alcohol free.

 Away from the main municipal event, the rest of the city will come alive with a series of parties to look out for.
 Top popular venues include The Bluestone Lounge, Melbourne Central Lion Hotel, Feddish, Long Room, Riverland Bar and Terra Rossa Restaurant and Bar.
 Ticket details to follow.

 For families and those looking for a quieter evening, the suburbs of Melbourne traditionally hold their own parties, which has the added benefit of circumventing the need to find (and pay for!) transport into and out of the city.
 Local event listings are carried in the local newspapers and will provide plenty of suggestions for potential activities, although if you're holidaying in the area it's advisable to pay special attention to ticketing requirements.